-Here’s the problem though: Evernote is a tool that can do almost ANYTHING, so it’s hard to know where to start and how to make the best use of it.
+It has been called an “everything bucket” because it a container for almost all types of digital notes.
+Here’s the problem, though: Evernote is a tool that can do almost ANYTHING, so it’s hard to know where to start and how to make the best use of it.

 If you’re like most people, you struggle enough with trying to get everything done in the time that you have.
-The last thing you need is to have to figure out yet another productivity app.
+The last thing you need is to have to figure out yet another note taking app.

 You’re in luck: we’ve helped thousands of people with their productivity, and we’ve been heavy Evernote users since the beginning.